top of page

 but Eden is your expanded home.

-The houses are intentionally kept small to make life lighter,
+The houses are intentionally kept small so that life becomes lighter,

 Your space — your style.

-Every tiny house is a foundation, not a finished product.
+Each tiny house is a foundation, not a finished end product.

 You decide how it should feel.